lovemurgod/BackyardBistroMenu/README.md

 ## 🖼️ Image Management

-All category images are stored in `client/src/assets/images/categories/` as SVG files for optimal performance and scalability.
+All category images are stored in `attached_assets/images/categories/` as WebP files for optimal performance and reduced file sizes.

 To replace images:
 1. Add your new image to the `categories` folder